Nabanita315/Face-Intelligence-Tasks/README.md

 ## Notes

-Always check your current working directory with:
+To make sure the notebook is operating from the correct directory, always use the following command to verify your current working directory:
     ```python
     import os
     print(os.getcwd())
     ```
-...to ensure the notebook is running from the correct directory.

 ---